How to set SMART goals (+ examples and templates)

 - Time-bound: I need to go to the gym three times a week, go places on foot, and hopefully lose 10 pounds within the period of two to three months.
 This is a healthier plan since if I lose weight in a short time, I will gain it all back eventually.

 How to set SMART goals?

 Let’s say that you want to lose weight.
-Here are the universal questions that will make sure that’s a SMART goal, one letter of the SMART acronym at a time:
+Here are the universal questions to outline a SMART action plan by answering one letter of the SMART acronym at a time:

 Questions for Specific goals

 If you want to make a goal-specific, consider answering the following questions (you don’t have to answer all of them, but the more questions you answer, the more specific your goal gets):

 - Q2: What are the details of the goal?